cs24/cloud-inquisitor/README.rst

 Architecture
 ============

-Typically CloudInquisitor runs in a "Security" or "Audit" account with cross-account access through the use of `AssumeRole <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_.
+Typically Cloud Inquisitor runs in a "Security" or "Audit" account with cross-account access through the use of `AssumeRole <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_.

 =========
 Platforms
 =========

-CloudInquisitor works on Python 3.5 or higher and Ubuntu 16.04.
+Cloud Inquisitor works on Python 3.5 or higher and Ubuntu 16.04.

 * Production deployment is done through Packer.
 * Development supports deployment via Docker or Packer.